 Benchmarking will help to answer important questions such as:

+Of course, such profiling relies on excellent risk and insurance company data.
 One-in-four captives worldwide are managed by Marsh.
-We can provide insights that enable you to improve captive efficiency, identify areas of potential coverage, and provide data-backed recommendations to your C-suite.
+Our insights enable you to improve captive efficiency, identify areas for potential coverage, and provide data-backed recommendations to your C-suite.

 Interest in captive insurance has rapidly grown as a result of the challenging commercial insurance market in recent years and pandemic impacts of the past many months.